 Any remaining debt is forgiven after 20 years’ worth of qualifying payments.
 This forgiveness includes accrued but unpaid interest in addition to the remaining principal balance of the loan.
 Borrowers who qualify for the 20-year forgiveness will receive an IRS Form 1099-C from the U.S. Department of Education because the cancelled debt is treated as taxable income under current law.
 This is in contrast with the public service loan forgiveness program, where the remaining debt is forgiven after 10 years (120 qualifying payments) instead of 20 years (240 qualifying payments).
 The loan forgiveness under public service loan forgiveness is tax-free under current law, since the forgiveness is excluded from income.

 The easiest way of applying for pay-as-you-earn repayment is to choose the repayment plan online at StudentLoans.gov.
 Borrowers can also file an Income-Based (IBR) / Pay As You Earn / Income-Contingent (ICR) Repayment Plan Request form with their loan servicer.
-(Borrowers who don't remember the name of their servicer can visit the National Student Loan Data System (NSLDS) or call 1-800-4-FED-AID (1-800-433-3243) to get their servicer's contact information.)
+(Borrowers who don’t remember the name of their servicer can log into their My Federal Student Aid or call 1-800-4-FED-AID (1-800-433-3243) to get their servicer’s contact information.)

 It is possible for the pay-as-you-earn repayment plan to be negatively amortized, where the monthly loan payment is less than the new interest that accrues.

-The federal government will pay the accrued but unpaid interest on any subsidized Federal Stafford loan for the first three years of repayment under the pay-as-you-earn repayment plan.
+The federal government will pay the accrued but unpaid interest on any Direct Subsidized Loan for the first three years of repayment under the pay-as-you-earn repayment plan.

 Otherwise, the unpaid interest will accumulate and can be capitalized (added to the loan balance) when the borrower is no longer eligible for pay-as-you-earn repayment or chooses to switch to a different repayment plan.
 However, when a borrower no longer qualifies for pay-as-you-earn repayment because the borrower no longer has a partial financial hardship, the capitalization of interest stops when the outstanding principal balance is 10 percent greater than the original principal balance when the loan entered repayment.
 Interest then continues to accrue, but is not capitalized.
 If the borrower chooses to leave pay-as-you-earn repayment, all unpaid interest is capitalized at that time.